Nazariko/best_ever_albums/README.md

 This site has the best music albums of all time.
-To start open app.py and run
+To start run app.py file